 Sugar VS Fat – Which One is Worse For Your Health And Waistline ?

 Fat is our worst enemy, right?
-Wrong.
-We’ve been led to believe this for so long that it’s almost impossible to question it.
+Actually, no. We’ve been led to believe this for so long that it’s almost impossible to question it.
 Almost everyone you know will tell you that a diet high in fat will lead you straight in the hands of the heart surgeon.

 We’re slaves to the enhanced taste of the products we consume, even though the sweetness we crave often comes with a deadly price.
 It’s no secret that added sugar is the single worst ingredient in the modern diet, with harmful effects on metabolism, liver function, insulin sensitivity and fat storage.
 Yet, carb-loading also became a rule for athletes who want to increase their performance and endurance, recommended by nutritional experts and pro athletes alike.